pme0/DeepLightning/examples/README.md

 # Models

 `torch.nn.Module` classes are available for the following models.
-Use the corresponding *Module* in the YAML config field `model.network.type`.
+Use the corresponding *Module* in the YAML config field `model.network.target`.

 | Model                    | Module                             | Sources                                     |
 | ------------------------ | ---------------------------------- | ------------------------------------------- |